etternagame/etterna/extern/curl/docs/MANUAL.md

     curl -Y 3000 -y 60 www.far-away-site.com

-This can very well be used in combination with the overall time limit, so that the above operation must be completed in whole within 30 minutes:
+This can be used in combination with the overall time limit, so that the above operation must be completed in whole within 30 minutes:

     curl -m 1800 -Y 3000 -y 60 www.far-away-site.com

-Forcing curl not to transfer data faster than a given rate is also possible, which might be useful if you're using a limited bandwidth connection and you don't want your transfer to use all of it (sometimes referred to as "bandwidth throttle").
+Forcing curl not to transfer data faster than a given rate is also possible, which might be useful if you are using a limited bandwidth connection and you do not want your transfer to use all of it (sometimes referred to as "bandwidth throttle").

 Make curl transfer data no faster than 10 kilobytes per second: